Asbestos Exposure on Navy Ships

 - Bedding compounds

 The Navy has taken action to remove existing asbestos from its ships.
-But, as the material becomes more brittle with age, removal becomes tedious and could be more hazardous to worker health if proper safety guidelines aren’t followed.
+But as the material becomes more brittle with age, removal becomes more difficult.
+It can be more hazardous to worker health if proper safety guidelines aren’t followed.

-Despite the Navy’s removal of many asbestos products, the toxic mineral remains on ships today.
-As of January 2022, the Navy has approximately 490 ships both in active service and the reserve fleet.
-Approximately 90 more vessels are planned or in the construction phase.
+Despite the Navy’s removal of many asbestos products, the toxic mineral remains on many ships today.
+As of January 2024, the Navy has approximately 530 ships both in active service and the reserve fleet.
+Approximately 85 more vessels are in the planning or construction phases.

 Navy Veterans and Mesothelioma